appcanary/blog/source/articles/2016-07-21-vikhal-morris.html.markdown

 [^magic]: Exploits really are magic, and goes without saying that exploit users have chosen the [Left-Hand Path](https://en.wikipedia.org/wiki/Left-hand_path_and_right-hand_path) to wizardhood.
 If the [cover of SICP](https://mitpress.mit.edu/sicp/full-text/book/book.html) is to be believed, the Right-Hand Path is available through careful study of functional programming and Lisps.
 Perhaps this is the true reason why Morris and Graham were such effective collaborators.

 [^code]: On the other hand, this C code is over 30 years old.
-It makes me so happy that when I ran it through the gcc on my machine, it complained bitterly but still compiled it.
+It makes me very happy that when I ran it through gcc, it complained bitterly but still compiled it.
 One exercise for the reader is where the network operation actually happens. `main` takes input and output from STDIN/STDOUT, but there's an uninitialized `struct sockaddr_in sin` that we call `getpeername` on.
 How is a network socket piped to standard input/output and who is initializing the `sin` struct?
 I actually haven't been able to figure this part out.
 If you know, please tell [me](mailto:max@appcanary.com)!
 The full code listing is [here]((http://minnie.tuhs.org/cgi-bin/utree.pl?file=4.3BSD/usr/src/etc/fingerd.c).